-Here at Bankruptcy Experts Hobart, we always discourage you from choosing bankruptcy for a small amount of debt.
-It is important to consider your options very carefully and we can help you work out what is right for you.
+Here at Bankruptcy Australia, we always discourage you from choosing bankruptcy for a small amount of debt.
+It is important to consider your options carefully and we can help you work out what is right for you.

-Although there is a lower limit, there is no upper limit on the amount of debt you can owe when declaring bankruptcy.
+Although there is a lower limit, there is no upper limit on the amount of debt you can owe when applying for bankruptcy.

-You can owe millions of dollars, across a range of different situations, and still start the bankruptcy process to recover your life.
+You can owe millions of dollars, across a range of different circumstances, and still start the bankruptcy process to recover your life.

 To discover more contact us on 1300 795 575.

 15. What is the Difference Between a Secured and Unsecured Loan?